-5 Steps to a Pain Free Cloud
+5 Steps to a Pain Free Cloud in AWS & Azure

 The cloud brings numerous benefits to businesses who choose to migrate their application or data hosting to a virtualised environment.
 However, the process of migrating to Azure or AWS can bring some challenges if proper planning is not undertaken.